BlueW69/memexec/README.md

 <h2 align="center">Usage</h2>
 <h3>MCXE</h3>
-<p>For this example, I'll call this square function extracted from a .cfg file that was compiled for a 32-bit architecture using the <code>__stdcall</code> calling convention.</p>
+<p>For this example, I'll invoke a simple <code>square</code> function extracted from a <code>.cfg</code> file compiled for a 32-bit architecture using the <code>__stdcall</code> calling convention.
+The function's signature must be known at compile time so the correct function pointer can be generated.</p>

 ```cpp